javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 At higher level there are things like redis, kafka and others that implement log strutuctures in a distributed way.
 You should use them when you reach a point, they are good.
 Please, [read this blog post from one of the Kafka authors](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).

+## 17. If you want to process data at speed, you need to design for speed

+In the same way a fast car is not a regular car with just more power, a fast processing pipeline is not a pipeline with more or faster cores/memory/disks/network.

+If you see a F1 they have a powerful engine but there are also hundred of small details that are needed at high speed.
+And of course there are some comfort options you need to get rid of.

+When talking about data you may need to design with parallelism in mind, working only in memory, forget about slow operations and so on.

+Remember there is an important difference between latency and throughtput.
+Both are systems that require speed but a different kind of design.

+The main thing I learned during all these years is: data processing get slower with time and you neeed to watch speed metrics to avoid degradation.